Our Budget Planning

 Revenue Considerations

-- Government revenue is not expected to change for three years.
+- Provincial government revenue is not expected to change for three years.

-- Investments are high quality, and by year 3, we will have a net spend rate of 4%.
+- Investments are high quality, and by Year Three, we should have a net spend rate of up to 4%, or $1,000,000 a year.

-- Targeted Enrollment Expansion Grant and micro-credential programs remain cost-neutral.
+- Targeted Enrolment Expansion Grant and micro-credential programs remain cost-neutral.

 - Investment Management Agreement (IMA) targets will be met.